mhbeals/mhwood.github.io/index.md

 ---
 # Executive Summary

-Between 2017 and 2019, *Oceanic Exchanges*
-(http://www.oceanicexchanges.org), funded through the Transatlantic Partnership for Social Sciences and Humanities 2016 Digging into Data Challenge (https://diggingintodata.org), brought together leading efforts in computational periodicals research from six countries—Finland, Germany, Mexico, the Netherlands, the United Kingdom, and the United States—to examine patterns of information flow
+Between 2017 and 2019, [*Oceanic Exchanges*](http://www.oceanicexchanges.org), funded through the [Transatlantic Partnership for Social Sciences and Humanities 2016 Digging into Data Challenge](https://diggingintodata.org), brought together leading efforts in computational periodicals research from six countries—Finland, Germany, Mexico, the Netherlands, the United Kingdom, and the United States—to examine patterns of information flow